History

 True to the motto of this iconic house:

-< A picture with 3 generations of cooks.
+< An image with 3 generations of cooks.

 In the heart of Riedisheim near Mulhouse, Mariella Kieny and the team of the restaurant La Maison Kieny open the doors of their House, a warm, intimate and hushed place, dedicated to the pleasures of the table.
 The seventh generation Kieny has created an experience that is as much a reflection of the historical values of this 1850 house as it is a challenge.

-Mariella Kieny welcomes guests from Alsace and elsewhere with a generosity that is matched only by her determination to carry the colors of this family house.
+Mariella Kieny welcomes guests from Alsace and beyond with a generosity matched only by her determination to carry the colors of this family business.

-Alongside Laurent Kieny, Jean-Marc’s brother, and Chef Emmanuel WELLER, Mariella Kieny combines the Kieny heritage with the future.
+Alongside Laurent Kieny, Jean-Marc’s brother, and Chef Naïn Gamboa, Mariella Kieny combines the Kieny legacy with the future.

 The genesis